Skip to main content

 note

-This workflow requires SecOps user permissions.
+This workflow requires Security Testing SecOps user permissions.

-The notification URL should point to a Security Tests page in Harness with the issue selected in the Issue Details pane on the right.
+The URL should point to a Security Tests page in Harness with the issue selected in the Issue Details pane on the right.
 If the relevant issue isn't visible, notify the developer.

 2. Select Exemptions (left menu) > Pending and then select the pending exemption to view the exemption details.